RAXIC7/cfxprofiler/README.md

 Feel free to drop suggestions or any modifications you wish to see.

 If you wish to modify / publish any scripts made by kahpslock., you must include credits to us.
+To publish using any of our code, please ask permission, we'll most likely say yes.